-Trustees Release First Programmatic Review
+Trustees Release First Comprehensive Review of Restoration Progress

 The Deepwater Horizon oil spill Natural Resource Damage Assessment Trustee Council has released the 2021 Programmatic Review (PDF, 97 pages) of its Gulf restoration work.
 The Trustees have committed to periodically re-examining the restoration program through programmatic reviews.
 This is the first of these efforts, and includes data collected from their work through 2020.